NicuSavin/talkingGPT/README.md

 # TalkGPT

-TalkGPT is a browser extension that allows the user to have a voice conversation with Chat GPT.
-It allows for asking and sending messages with your voice, also receiving the answers in oral form as well.
+TalkGPT is a browser extension that enables users to engage in voice-based interactions with Chat GPT.
+It facilitates asking questions and sending messages via voice commands, and also allows for receiving responses audibly.

 ## Installation

+To install the TalkGPT extension, follow these steps:

-1. Download the extension package from the this GitHub repository.
+1. Download the extension package from this GitHub repository.
-2. Extract the package to a folder on your computer.
+2. Extract the package to a preferred location on your computer.
-3. Open your browser and navigate to the extensions page.
+3. Launch your browser and navigate to the extensions page.
-4. Enable developer mode if it is not already enabled.
+4. Enable 'Developer Mode' if it isn't already active.
-5. Click the "Load unpacked" button and select the folder where you extracted the extension package.
+5. Click on the "Load unpacked" button and navigate to the directory where you extracted the extension package.
-6. The extension should now be installed and ready to use.
+6. Once selected, the extension should be installed and ready for use.

-## How it works?
+## How Does It Work?

-The extension consists of a small control panel that is added below the question bar of ChatGPT.
+TalkGPT extension introduces a small control panel below the question bar of ChatGPT.

-It consists of 3 buttons: Mic button, Auto button and Sound button.
+The control panel includes a 'send keyword' feature; when this keyword or phrase is spoken, your current message will be sent to ChatGPT.
+Any words spoken after the 'send keyword' will be disregarded.

+The control panel includes three buttons:

-Mic button: This button turns on or off the microphone recording.
-When it is turned on, its color will turn red and everything you will say will be recorded, converted to text and added in the question bar.
-Turning it off, will reset to its original color and stop recording. _Using this button will listen until you stop speaking and then automatically turn itself off_
+- **Mic Button:** This button toggles the microphone recording function.
+When activated, its color changes to red, and your spoken words are transcribed and populated in the question bar.
+Deactivating the button stops the recording and returns the button to its original color.
+While this button is activated, it will continue to listen until you stop speaking, at which point it will automatically deactivate itself.

-Auto button: This button will turn on auto microphone.
-In this mode, the microphone will not shut itself automatically when you stopped saying something, it will permanently keep the microphone on.
+- **Auto Button:** This button activates the auto microphone function.
+When in 'auto' mode, the microphone will continuously record, regardless of whether you have stopped speaking.

-Sound button: This button turns on or off the Chat GPT response reading outloud.
-Turning this on will turn on the verbal capabilities of ChatGPT (reading the responses aloud).
-Having this off, ChatGPT will not orally respond to your inquiries. (*Still in production*)
+- **Sound Button:** This button controls the auditory response functionality of ChatGPT.
+When activated, ChatGPT will read responses out loud.
+When deactivated, ChatGPT will only provide text responses.
+Please note that this feature is still in development.

 ## Limitations

-The extension currently only supports English language.
+Please note that the extension currently only supports the English language.
+Further updates for additional language support may be released in future iterations.